‘Southern Charm’ Cameran Eubanks Jokes About Divorce Amid Pregnancy Buzz

 “I threw my birth control away,” Cameran Eubanks announces in the series’ trailer clip.

-In recent months, Cameran Eubanks has stayed silent on social media about her potential pregnancy and their doesn’t appear to be any solid evidence suggesting she may be pregnant at the moment.
+In recent months, Cameran Eubanks has stayed silent on social media about her potential pregnancy, and there doesn’t appear to be any solid evidence suggesting she may be pregnant at the moment.
 However, she did say in 2015 that she wasn’t sure that she would ever want children.

 During an interview at the time, Cameran Eubanks told Wetpaint Entertainment that she had informed her husband before they got engaged that kids may not be in their future and claimed that he was okay with the possibility of their future including just the two of them.